Job profile

 Working hours

 You should expect typical working hours of Monday to Friday, 8:30am to 5pm if working in the NHS.
 However, most counselling psychologists are self-employed therefore you can dictate your own hours – but this will also have to work around your clients which may require you to work evenings or weekends.
-Opportunities for part-time work, career breaks and job-sharing are common.

 What to expect